Cbhihe/Pix_colorize/README.md

-# Image colorizer using Algorithmia' API
+# Image colorizer using Algorithmia's API

 This project uses [Algorithmia](https://algorithmia.com) to colorize pictures.